 Melanie Kemper is the Head of Knowledge Management & Web Design at Ecologic Institute.
-She works in the domains of environmental communication, information architecture, user group analysis, internet usability, interface design, integration of multimedia content, e-learning, and infographics for knowledge transfer.
+She works in the domains of environmental communication, information architecture, user group analysis, internet usability, interface design, and infographics for knowledge transfer.
 She speaks German, English, French and Spanish.

 Melanie manages projects that aim at designing and implementing knowledge bases and websites containing environmental policy information for special target groups.
 She provides website advice, especially on user requirements, internet usability, database content management, the structuring and visualisation of information as well as web writing.
 Melanie serves as the link between the scientific and technical staff at Ecologic Institute.
 She also develops project websites that serve public relations as well as project management purposes.
 In addition, Melanie is responsible for the development of Ecologic Institute's websites.